 To be clear, however, monitoring your agency utilization rate is not about being “big brother” and over-tracking your employees.
 Instead, this is about improving agency efficiency rather than employee monitoring.
 For example, time tracking tools can help you understand which work or clients may need to be prioritized going forward and how you can optimize your schedule.

-Below you can see an example of an AgencyAnalytics dashboard that uses our Google Sheets integration for tracking agency utilization rate:
+Below you can see an example of an AgencyAnalytics dashboard that uses our Google Sheets integration for tracking agency utilization rates:

 As you can see, this dashboard provides a quick way to see how the team as a whole is optimized for client-facing tasks.